piyushzingade/dashboard/README.md

 npm run sync
 ```

-This will automatically generate both templates from the main dashboard source.
+This will sync your latest changes to the template that gets distributed via npm.

-> **Note**: When users run the CLI, they are asked upfront if they want to include authentication.
-The CLI then copies from the appropriate pre-built template based on their choice.
+> **Note**: The template includes all dashboard features with authentication.
+Users can run `npx nexui-dashboard [project-name]` to instantly scaffold a new project.

 ## 📄 License